 The Doctor of Ministry is a professional program for pastors, missionaries, and others actively engaged in ministry-related fields.
 Courses are normally offered in intensive one-week sessions throughout the year.
 For the current schedule, click here.
 Students receive pre-course assignments that include assigned readings and/or written papers.
 At the end of the sessions, students receive post-course assignments that may include a written project requiring the students to apply course material.

-Knox currently offers three tracks of specialization in the Doctor of Ministry program:
+Knox currently offers four tracks of specialization in the Doctor of Ministry program:

 A Master of Divinity degree from an accredited seminary, or its equivalent, with a grade point average of at least 3.0 on a 4.0 scale, followed by at least three years of ministry experience is required.
 (Equivalency will be decided by the Admissions Committee, and will ordinarily be defined as 72 graduate semester hours or comparable graduate credits in other systems that represent broad-based work in theology, Biblical studies, and the arts of ministry and that include a master’s degree.)